 The Company's policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company has immaterial accruals for interest or penalties on its consolidated balance sheets at March 31, 2021 and December 31, 2020 and has recorded only immaterial interest and/or penalties in the consolidated statements of operations for the three months ended March 31, 2021 and 2020.
+The Company has immaterial accruals for interest or penalties on its consolidated balance sheets at September 30, 2021 and December 31, 2020 and has recorded only immaterial interest and/or penalties in the consolidated statements of operations for the nine months ended September 30, 2021 and 2020.
 The Company is subject to taxation in the U.S., various state jurisdictions and in various foreign countries.
-As of March 31, 2021, the Company is no longer subject to U.S. federal examinations for years before 2017 and for California franchise and income tax examinations for years before 2016.
-However, to the extent allowed by law, the taxing authorities may have the right to examine prior periods where net operating losses were generated and carried forward and make adjustments up to the amount of the net operating loss carry forward amount.
+As of September 30, 2021, the Company is no longer subject to U.S. federal examinations for years before 2017 and for California franchise and income tax examinations for years before 2016.
+However, to the extent allowed by law, the taxing authorities may have the right to examine prior periods where net operating losses were generated and carried forward and make adjustments up to the amount of the net operating loss carry forward used from the respective prior periods.
 The Company is not currently under examination by U.S. federal or state jurisdictions.
-Our foreign subsidiaries are generally subject to examination three years following the year in which the tax obligation originated.
+Our foreign subsidiaries are generally subject to examination for three years following the year in which the tax obligation originated.
 The years subject to audit may be extended if the entity substantially understates corporate income tax.
-The Company's subsidiary in India is currently under examination by the Indian tax authorities for 2012-2013, 2013-2014 and 2015-2016 tax periods.
+The Company's subsidiary in India is currently under examination by the Indian tax authorities for the 2012-2013, 2013-2014 and 2015-2016 tax periods.
 Other than India, the Company does not have any foreign subsidiaries currently under audit by their local taxing authorities.

-In December of 2019, the FASB issued Accounting Standards Update ("ASU") 2019-12 Income Taxes (Topic 740) Simplifying the Accounting for Income Taxes.
-The Board issued this Update as part of its Simplification Initiative to improve areas of U.S. GAAP and reduce cost and complexity while maintaining usefulness.
+In December 2019, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2019-12 Income Taxes (Topic 740) Simplifying the Accounting for Income Taxes.
+The FASB issued this ASU as part of its Simplification Initiative to improve areas of U.S. GAAP and reduce cost and complexity while maintaining usefulness.
 The main provision that impacts the company is the removal of the exception to the incremental approach of intra-period tax allocation when there is a loss from continuing operations and income or gain from other items (for example, discontinued operations and other comprehensive income).
 ASU 2019-12 is effective for annual periods, and interim periods within those annual periods, beginning after December 31, 2020.
 Different components of the guidance require retrospective, modified retrospective or prospective adoption.
 The Company elected to early adopt ASU 2019-12 on January 1, 2020, and the adoption of the standard did not have a material impact to our consolidated financial statements.

 On March 27, 2020, the United States enacted the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
-The Cares Act is an emergency economic stimulus package that includes spending and tax breaks to strengthen the United States economy and fund a nationwide effort to curtail the effect of COVID-19.
-The CARES Act provides sweeping tax changes in response to the COVID-19 pandemic, some of the more significant provisions are removal of certain limitations on utilization of net operating losses, increasing the loss carryback period for certain losses to five years, and increasing the ability to deduct interest expense, as well as amending certain provisions of the previously enacted Tax Cuts and Jobs Act.
-At March 31, 2021, the Company has not recorded any income tax provision/(benefit) resulting from the CARES Act mainly due the Company's history of net operating losses generated and the maintenance of a full valuation allowance against its net deferred tax assets.
+The CARES Act is an emergency economic stimulus package that includes spending and tax breaks to strengthen the United States economy and fund a nationwide effort to curtail the effect of COVID-19.
+The CARES Act provides sweeping tax changes in response to the COVID-19 pandemic.
+Some of the more significant provisions include the removal of certain limitations on utilization of net operating losses, increasing the loss carryback period for certain losses to five years, and increasing the ability to deduct interest expense, as well as amending certain provisions of the previously enacted Tax Cuts and Jobs Act.
+At September 30, 2021, the Company has not recorded any income tax provision/(benefit) resulting from the CARES Act mainly due the Company's history of net operating losses generated and the maintenance of a full valuation allowance against its net deferred tax assets.